Shuang-H/learning-with-noisy-label/README.md

-# learning-with-noisy-label
+# Learning with Noisy Label

-This is the initial code for the paper: A Model-Agnostic Approach for Learning with Noisy Labels of Arbitrary Distributions.
-After the paper is published, we will further organize the code and make it public.
+This is the code for the paper: A Model-Agnostic Approach for Learning with Noisy Labels of Arbitrary Distributions, Shuang Hao, Peng Li, Renzhi Wu, Xu Chu, which was presented at [ICDE 2022](https://icde2022.ieeecomputer.my/).

 ## Setups